rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 > This is a structured guide with references to exact filenames and explanations.

 ### Part 1 - Create OpenShift Projects
+> _Using the OpenShift Applier, we will add new project namespaces to the cluster which will be used throughout the exercise._

 3. Clone the scaffold project to your local machine and open it in your favourite editor.
 ```bash
 git clone git@github.com:rht-labs/enablement-ci-cd.git